Insprill/dv-mapify/docs/creatingmaps/terrain.md

 Derail Valley makes use of terrain streaming to dynamically load in terrain that's around the player.
 Due to this, you have to follow some rules when making terrain.

-- Terrain can only go in the terrain scene.
+- Terrain can *only* go in the terrain scene.
+- All terrains must have unique TerrainData.
 - All terrains must use the same material.
 - All terrains must be the same size.
 - All terrains must be a square.
-- All terrains must have the same Pixel Error.
+- All terrains must have the same Pixel Error*.
-- All terrains must have the same Basemap Distance.
+- All terrains must have the same Basemap Distance*.
-- All terrains must have the same Draw Instanced state.
+- All terrains must have the same Draw Instanced state*.

-For the last three, if each piece of terrain has a different setting, only the setting from the first one will be used.
+&#42; If each piece of terrain has a different setting, only the setting from the first one in the hierarchy will be used.

 ## Terrain Size